Pressure Sore Prevention

 Low Air Loss, Alternating Pressure, Rotational

-Alternating Pressure Pad - Alternates inflation and deflation of cells to constantly change pressure points.
+- Alternating Pressure Pad Overlay - Alternates inflation and deflation of cells to constantly change pressure points.
 Designed to be placed directly on top of existing mattress.

-Low Air Loss Therapy - Floats the patient on air-filled cells while circulating air across the skin to reduce moisture and help maintain a constant skin interface pressure "True Air Loss" utilizes 100-150 liters of air per minute to maintain normal skin temperature and moisture levels, yet will not dry out therapeutic dressings.
+- Low Air Loss Therapy - Floats patient on air-filled cells while circulating air across the skin to reduce moisture and help maintain a constant skin interface pressure "True Air Loss" utilizes 100-150 liters of air per minute to maintain normal skin temperature and moisture levels, yet will not dry out therapeutic dressings.

 Full-framed products or specialty beds are the high end of the specialty-surface spectrum.
 Some require an electric pump and are used as treatment products.
 The three basic groups are high air loss, low air loss, and kinetic therapy.
 Whereas kinetic therapy beds were originally created as a skin treatment product, they are now used in the acute care setting for the treatment of pulmonary conditions and spinal fractures (ex: ROHO Dry Floatation, MATTSYSC).
 High and low air-loss beds have been designed to provide pressure relief for patients who may not be turned or who have Stage 3 or 4 pressure ulcers on more than one turning surface.